YiChingLLin/Dinkle/README.md

 # Dinkle
-This project is NCCU cooperation with Dinkle, used AI in product quality prediction.
+This project is NCCU cooperation with Dinkle, used LSTM in product quality prediction.

 # Process
 ## Model